chinmaycodes/chinmaycodes/README.md

 - 👋 Hi, I’m @chinmaycodes
-- 👀 I’m interested in Web Development
+- 👀 I’m a Java Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Android Development

 <!---
 chinmaycodes/chinmaycodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.